o3de/o3de.org/content/docs/userguide/ui/editor/components-interactive-properties-navigation.md

 ---
-description: ' Use the Navigation group of properties to specify how the arrow keys or gamepad navigates between interactive elements in &ALY;. '
+description: ' Use the Navigation group of properties to specify how the arrow keys or gamepad navigates between interactive elements in Lumberyard. '
 title: Navigation
 ---
 # Navigation {#ui-editor-components-interactive-properties-navigation}